DevGautam2000/gradeScraper/README.md

 # gradeScraper

-<h3>Python sccraper that Scrapes graded results from SMIT result site</h3>
+<h3>Python sccraper that Scrapes graded results ans names of students as well from SMIT result site</h3>